 DDX3X is associated with X-linked intellectual disability (XLMR102).
-Whilst the phenotype of both patients is different, their features are consistent with the cases identified in the 2015 DDD publication.
+Whilst the phenotype of both patients is different, their features are consistent with the cases identified in the 2015 family This were referred with developmental delay, plus additional neuro-muscular features.
+We found a pathogenic, de novo nonsense variant in the PURA gene.